robusta-dev/robusta/docs/contributing.rst

 To contribute to the docs, see :ref:`Improving These Docs`.

-For code contributions, a good place to start is developing a new sink of creating a new action.
+For code contributions, a good place to start is developing a new sink OR creating a new action.

 * :ref:`Developing a New Sink`
 * :ref:`Developing New Actions`